danbz/aesthetic-programming/source/8-Queeries/Readme.md

 1. According to Figure 8.5, can you recap what has been requested and received through the web API?
 2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"
-3. Add more [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters)[^setting], such as adding image color type.
+3. Add more parameters in terms of the search filter[different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters)[^setting], such as adding image color type.
 (The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&q=warhol+flowers&searchType=image
-4. Study the JSON file and modify the sketch to get other data such as the text by showing that into the web console.
+4. Study the JSON file and modify the sketch to get other data such as the text by showing that onto the web console.
 5. To process the image data and to visualize the pixel's color through lines is mainly done by below snippet of code.
 Think about and discuss why there is an error message in the web console: `TypeError: "path is undefined"`.

 ```javascript